liuandy1207/Handbooks/PythonHandbook.md

 ### Modules
 - Modules are files containing sets of functions you want to include in an application (like libraries).
+- Local modules with the same name as built-in modules have priority.

 ```Python
 # Create a module?